iKAN2025/frontend/tracker.md

                 cellTime.textContent = practiceData[date];
             }
         }
-        // Call the function to display the weekly practice log when the page loads displayWeeklyLog();
+//Call the function to display the weekly practice log when the page loads
+        displayWeeklyLog();
     </script>
 </body>